spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 <!--NOTE-->

-If you use the Kubernetes Data Flow Server, add the deployment property `kubernetes.createLoadBalancer` with a value of `true` on the `http` source application to expose the service externally.
+If deploying Spring Cloud Data Flow to Kubernetes, add the deployment property `kubernetes.createLoadBalancer` with a value of `true` on the `http` source application to expose the service externally.

 ![Create Load Balancer](images/dataflow-create-load-balancer.png)